OpenMed Documentation¶

 Copy-friendly defaults

 Every page in this site exposes code fences with copy buttons and callouts so teammates (or AI copilots) can lift the exact snippet they need.
-Use the search shortcut (/ or cmd/ctrl + K) to jump straight to an entity, CLI command, or API surface.
+Use the search shortcut (/ or cmd/ctrl + K) to jump straight to an entity, API call, or API surface.

 First look¶